opendocsg/slw-judgments-backfill/2016_SGHC_78/report.md

 **Introduction**

-1       This is an appeal by the Public Prosecutor (“the Prosecution”) against the District Court’s sentence imposed on Osi Maria Elenora Protacio (“the Respondent”) for one charge of committing criminal breach of trust (“CBT”) in respect of cash amounting to $14,089.95 which she was entrusted with dominion over (see the District Judge’s Grounds of Decision (“the GD”) in [2016] SGDC 5).
+1       This is an appeal by the Public Prosecutor (“the Prosecution”) against the District Court’s sentence imposed on Osi Maria Elenora Protacio (“the Respondent”) for one charge of committing criminal breach of trust (“CBT”) in respect of cash amounting to $14,089.95 which she was entrusted with dominion over (see the District Judge’s Grounds of Decision (“the GD”) in <span class="citation">[2016] SGDC 5</span>).

 2       A fine of $4,000 was imposed on the Respondent for the CBT offence.
 I am of the view that the sentence is manifestly inadequate in light of sentencing precedents.
 I allow the appeal accordingly, and order the Respondent’s sentence to be enhanced to 15 weeks’ imprisonment.